 A later owner of Mr. Shauer’s property, Henry R. Hansen, built the commercial building that exists today at 8507 35th Ave NE and includes storefronts on the south end of the block and the Wedgwood Ale House in mid-block.

 One of Mr. Hansen’s first tenants was McVicar Hardware, which operated from 1946 to 1986 in the storefronts space.
 In years following there was a bike shop and then the All That Dance studio.
 In 2019 the longtime owner of the dance studio moved the business to a larger space near University Village.
-At 8507 35th Ave NE there are now four businesses: yoga, jiu jitsu, a do-it-yourself craft shop and a florist.
+At 8507 35th Ave NE the businesses include a yoga studio, jiu jitsu, a florist, barber and bubble tea shop.

 In 1955 Mr. Shauer’s house at the corner of NE 86th Street was replaced by Bud Gagnon’s Wedgewood Pharmacy.
 It in turn was torn down in 1972 and the brick bank building built in its place.
 The first bank in that building was University Federal Savings, 1972 to 1992.